HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

 ## Calling an API

-In this example we call the query endpoint and return the JSON when successful.
+In this example, you call the query endpoint and return the JSON when successful.

 ```js
 const loadApprovals = async (bearer, status) => {